- MongoDB configuration

 connectionMemory.
 Sets the size of the connection memory buffer (in kB) per connection used internally by the HTTP server library.
 Default value is 64 kB.

 maxConnections.
 Maximum number of simultaneous connections.
-Default value is 1020, for legacy reasons, while the lower limit is 1 and there is no upper limit (limited by max number of file descriptors of the operating system).
+Default value is "unlimited" (limited by max file descriptors of the operating system).

 Given that thread creation and destruction are costly operations, it is recommend to use